-High Voltage Transmission Lines - The City, in conjunction with Xcel Energy, will strongly discourage any new corridors for high voltage transmission lines to run parallel to or, especially, across the river.
+- Transmission Services In general, transmission services (transmission lines and pipelines) are considered to have a negative visual impact in the Critical Area.
+The City, in conjunction with Xcel Energy, will strongly discourage any new corridors for high voltage transmission lines to run parallel to or, especially, across the river.
 Necessary river crossings should be designed and located to minimize their visual impact.
 For instance, towers for transmission lines in the Central Riverfront were previously designed as large-scale pieces of art to add to the urban visual interest of that area.
 The City will evaluate and, if feasible, pursue relocation away from the river any high voltage transmission line that exists along the river.
 All electrical, telephone, and cable television lines in the Critical Area should eventually be located underground when technically feasible.
-Electrical transmission lines under 220 kilovolts should continue to be regulated by ordinance.

-- Billboards The City will continue to enforce the controls on billboards that exist in the zoning ordinance.
+If overhead placement of utilities is necessary, utility crossings must be hidden from view as much as practicable.
+The appearance of structures must be as compatible as practicable with the surrounding area in a natural state with regard to height and width, materials used, and color (Minnesota Rules 61016.0130 Subpart 6) - Wind Energy Conversion Systems Freestanding and building mounted wind energy conversion systems are prohibited by the Minneapolis Zoning Ordinance in the Shoreland and Mississippi River Critical Area Overlay districts. - Billboards The City will continue to enforce the controls on billboards that exist in the zoning ordinance.
 Specifically prohibited are off-premises advertising signs and billboards that would be visible from the river, with the exception of signs designated by the Heritage Preservation Commission.
 The Minneapolis Heritage Preservation Commission must approve all signage in historic districts and on individually designated properties.
 In addition, no advertising sign or billboard shall be located within 300 feet of a parkway or a public park of three acres or more. - Parking and Storage New and existing riverbank parking, loading, service, and outdoor storage areas should be visually screened from the public thoroughfare, public open space, and residential areas.
 Landscaped buffer zones and screening of those areas should be required of new and existing industry that is adjacent to a residential area or park.
-Any new parking developed in the riverfront area (first 300 feet back from the river) should be internal to the development were possible, not along the river. - Existing uses When opportunities arise, the City will encourage or require property owners to screen visually intrusive structures or activities.
+Any new parking developed in the riverfront area (first 300 feet back from the river) should be internal to the development were possible, not along the river.

+• Existing uses - When opportunities arise, the City will encourage or require property owners to screen visually intrusive structures or activities.
 Opportunities may include applications to the City for site plan review or some form of public assistance.
 Screening may involve planting trees and shrubs or erecting fences.
 It is acknowledged that not all visually intrusive developments may be able to be screened from view from the river or from other points of view.